chaolinzhanglab/mras/README.md

         ```

 ### Network reverse engineering
-Obtains RBP-splicing event regulons with ARACNe using a gene expression matrix, a splicing quantification matrix and a list of genes of interest (RBP).
-Applies the VIPER algorithm to the inferred regulons and exon inclusion matrices to estimate RBP activity.
+Infers splicing regulatory networks applying ARACNe to a gene expression matrix, a splicing quantification matrix and a list of regulators of interest (RBPs).
+Applies the VIPER algorithm using the inferred regulons and exon inclusion matrices to estimate RBP activity.
 > **Note**
 While this workflow infers regulatory networks with ARACNe and uses them for RBP activity estimation by default, VIPER can also be run using regulatory networks derived using other methods.
 For details of how to run this step using networks produced elsewhere see the alternative workflow at `https://github.com/MiqG/viper_splicing`, which uses the empirically derived networks as described in Anglada-Girotto et al. 2024.